 The early couple of years were very difficult as the decision to go into business had been taken with a headstrong desire to do what one wanted in life, not to become rich and famous.
 With no training on accounting skills, no marketing knowledge, no knowledge of branding, no stock control, no scheduling and no business management skills.
 Hindsight is a wonderful thing.

-Over time as orders grew a limiting factor of the business became apparent – Chris himself is that limit as there is only so many hours in a day to get tools made.
+Over time as orders grew a limiting factor of the one man business became apparent – Chris himself is the limit as there is only so many hours in a day.
 Some of the early products dropped off the radar over time as the bevels and squares became the more desired products.
 Dovetail Gauges have been discontinued.
-Marking and cutting gauges have not been officially discontinued but are not available until the seemingly continuous production backlog clears and time is found to return to these.
+Marking and cutting gauges have not been officially discontinued but are not available until the never ending production backlog clears and time is found to return to these.

+2013.
 Through 2011-2013 it was becoming apparent after yet another mind bending re-shuffle of the workshop with the addition of yet more machinery (larger surface grinder) that Vesper Tools had outgrown the wonderful old shed in its semi rural setting.
 Time had come to fly the coop, along with the wild ducks that used to hang about while he worked.
-Not wanting to pay off someone else’s mortgage by renting a factory Chris sacrificed much in life to be able to save for a factory unit of his own.
-Finally on March 24th 2015 Chris was finally able to purchase his dream workshop in an industrial area, with much help from the banks of course.
-After a grueling and extensive fitout to transform the place from a dump to a future proof, well lit, bright and clean workshop space Vesper finally re-started production in the new premises on Sept 3rd 2015.
+Not wanting to pay off someone else’s mortgage by renting a factory Chris sacrificed much in life for a factory unit of his own.

 Sincerely.
 Chris Vesper.